 We grant trade credit under normal payment terms, generally without collateral, to our customers, which include high credit quality electric utilities, governmental entities, general contractors and builders, owners and managers of commercial and industrial properties located in the United States.
 Consequently, we are subject to potential credit risk related to changes in business and economic factors throughout the United States.
 However, we generally have certain statutory lien rights with respect to services provided.
 Under certain circumstances such as foreclosures or negotiated settlements, we may take title to the underlying assets in lieu of cash in settlement of receivables.
-As of June 30, 2014, two customers individually exceeded 10.0% of consolidated accounts receivable with approximately 16.5% and 13.1% of the total consolidated accounts receivable amount (excluding the impact of allowance for doubtful accounts).
-As of June 30, 2013, one customer individually exceeded 10.0% of consolidated accounts receivable with approximately 12.3% of the total consolidated accounts receivable amount (excluding the impact of allowance for doubtful accounts).
+As of March 31, 2015, no customer individually exceeded 10.0% of consolidated accounts receivable (excluding the impact of allowance for doubtful accounts).
+As of March 31, 2014, one customer individually exceeded 10.0% of consolidated accounts receivable with approximately 16.3% of the total consolidated accounts receivable amount (excluding the impact of allowance for doubtful accounts).
 Management believes the terms and conditions in its contracts, billing and collection policies are adequate to minimize the potential credit risk.